JSFoundation/TAC/Applications/arc.md

 - `arc-staging-sessions`
 - `arc-production-sessions`

-> Additionally `.arc` supports DynamoDB table indexes and lambdas triggered by insert, update and delete events.
+> Additionally `.arc` supports DynamoDB table indexes and lambdas triggered by insert, update and delete events from generated tables.

 ---